 Operational Defenses: The AEGIS Framework and Zero Trust for Agents

-Principle of Least Privilege implementation for agents requires specialized approaches that account for their autonomous nature and potential for emergent behaviors.
+Principle of Least Privilege implementation for agents requires specialized approaches that account for autonomous nature and potential for emergent behaviors.

 Microsegmentation for AI workloads provides essential isolation that contains potential security incidents while enabling necessary business functionality.